kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/06_StructuredConcurrency.md

 _Coroutine scope_ is responsible for the structure and parent-child relationships between different coroutines.
 We always start new coroutines inside a scope.
-_Coroutine context_ stores additional technical information used to run a given coroutine, like the dispatcher specifying the thread or threads the coroutine should be scheduled on.
+_Coroutine context_ stores additional technical information used to run a given coroutine, like the coroutine custom name, or the dispatcher specifying the threads the coroutine should be scheduled on.

 When `launch`, `async`, or `runBlocking` are used to start a new coroutine, they automatically create the corresponding scope.
 All these functions take a lambda with receiver as an argument, and the implicit receiver type is the `CoroutineScope`: